 Pinder Plotkin Legal Team

-If you or a loved one is seeking skilled and experienced legal representation, please contact the Pinder Plotkin legal team today.
+If you or a loved one is seeking skilled and experienced legal representation, please contact the Pinder Plotkin Legal Team today.
 Our attorneys have a wealth of knowledge regarding personal injury and workers’ compensation.
-Please call us today at (410) 661-9440 or visit our website to receive a free consultation regarding your legal issues.
+Please call us today at (410) 525-5337 or visit our website to receive a free consultation regarding your legal issues.

 The information provided in this website/blog is provided for informational purposes only, and should not be construed as legal advice on any subject.